 with $Z$ the partition function and $\mathcal T$ the imaginary-time ordering operator.
 In the Boltzmann factor ${\rm e}^{-\beta H}$, $H$ is the operator providing energy eigenvalues, {\it not necessarily the time-evolution operator}, although it is both in IF dynamics.
-This implies {${\rm e}^{-\beta H} \phi(\tilde t,z) {\rm e}^{ \beta H} = \phi(\tilde t - \beta,z)$}, which, with the cyclicity property of a trace and Eq.\,\eqref{eq:G's function-1}, yields -- see, \textit{e.g}., Ref.\,\cite[Eq.\,(2.86)]{Kapusta:1989}):
+This implies {${\rm e}^{-\beta H} \phi(\tilde t,z) {\rm e}^{ \beta H} = \phi(\tilde t - \beta,z)$}, which, with the cyclicity property of a trace and \eqref{eq:G's function-1}, yields -- see, \textit{e.g}., Ref.\,\cite[Eq.\,(2.86)]{Kapusta:1989}:

-Using Eqs.\,\eqref{eq:R-dt=M-boosts-2}, a shift in imaginary time $\tilde t \to \tilde t + i\Delta $, $i\Delta = 2\pi/a$, is seen to yield { $t^\prime=t$ and $z^\prime=z$} or { ${\tau}^\prime =\tau$ and ${x^-}^\prime =x^-$}.
+Using Eqs.~(\ref{eq:R-dt=M-boosts-2}), a shift in imaginary time $\tilde t \to \tilde t + i\Delta $, $i\Delta = 2\pi/a$, is seen to yield { $t^\prime=t$ and $z^\prime=z$} or { ${\tau}^\prime =\tau$ and ${x^-}^\prime =x^-$}.
 Namely, after a Wick rotation, the Rindler metric makes a succession of boosts that correspond to a single rotation in imaginary time; and the shift is just a change in temperature.
 On the other hand, in FF dynamics, as shown in Section~\ref{boost-H argument}, the Rindler Hamiltonian is not the time translation operator; so, {${\rm e}^{-\beta H} \phi(0,0) {\rm e}^{\beta H}\neq \phi(\beta,0)$} and there is no cyclic relation in FF.

-Evidently, only in IF does the formal equivalence between $\beta$ and periodicity yield an Unruh temperature { $\beta^{-1} = T = a/2\pi$}.
+Evidently, only in IF does the formal equivalence between $\beta$ and periodicity yield an Unruh temperature { $\beta^{-1} T a/2\pi$}.

-The Rindler frame identifies with Dirac's Point-Form (PF, see Section~2) after switching time and space, which is nugatory in Euclidean space because the axes are indistinguishable.
-The PF Hamiltonian being the dilation operator \cite{Fubini:1972mf}, as evident from the continuous dilation of the axes attached to the red wordline in Fig.\,\ref{fig:IF_and_FF}, right panel, one may choose it as the FF Rindler Hamiltonian.
-Then, one recovers Eq.\,\eqref{eq:G's function-2}, but the Rindler frame is no longer equivalent to a cyclic frame under dilation factors $d_{1,2}$: ${\tau}'=\frac{1}{a}e^{a(d_1 \eta+ d_2\xi)} \neq \tau$ except for the trivial case $d_1=1=d_2$.
+The Rindler frame identifies with Dirac's Point-Form (PF, see Section~\ref{Dirac's Forms of Dynamics}) after switching time and space, which is nugatory in Euclidean space because the axes are indistinguishable.
+The PF Hamiltonian being the dilation operator \cite{Fubini:1972mf}, as evinced by the continuous dilation of the axes attached to the red wordline in Fig.\,\ref{fig:IF_and_FF}, right panel, one may choose it as the FF Rindler Hamiltonian.
+One then recovers \eqref{eq:G's function-2}, but the Rindler frame is no longer equivalent to a cyclic frame under dilation factors $d_{1,2}$: ${\tau}'=\frac{1}{a}e^{a(d_1 \eta+ d_2\xi)} \neq \tau$ except for the trivial case $d_1=1=d_2$.
 Consequently, the thermal QFT approach reveals no Unruh effect in FF dynamics.